> The Beesley Buzz: "But when will it get better?" WORD Day 2020

 Juvenile Idiopathic Arthritis (JIA) is a rheumatic disease affecting children and young people.
 Most regular readers of this blog will know that our youngest daughter, Trinity, has had the condition since the age of 2.
 She's now nearly 8.
 We wrote a blogpost on WORD Day 2019 last year and regularly write about what life is like for a child with JIA.

 This year, I'm going to share something a little bit different for WORD Day.
-I was recently contacted by a university student, Niamh, who is studying journalism and who herself suffers with JIA.
-She wanted to write one of her university assignments on this topic to help raise awareness of JIA by sharing the story of a child with the condition.
+I was recently contacted by a university student, Niamh, who is studying journalism.
+She wanted to write one of her university assignments to help raise awareness of JIA by sharing the story of a child with the condition.
 She interviewed me by telephone and wrote the piece in first person narrative, as if I was telling the story.
 I love how she has written both mine and Trinity's diagnosis stories intertwined, comparing our JIA journeys.
 With Niamh's permission, I am sharing the powerful piece here:

 "But when will it get better?" by Niamh Adams